Keeping a Child Away from the Other Parent Can Backfire and Here is How

-Find me two parents with a young child or children who are separating and you will likely find one parent asking these questions.
+If you find two parents with a young child or children who are separating, you will likely find one parent asking whether the other parent can keep the child from them.
 Who asks this question?
 The parent whose parenting time is frustrated by the other parent.

 What is the answer?
-The answer is usually no, a parent cannot stop a child from seeing the other parent unless a court order states otherwise.
-This question often comes up in the following situations.
+The answer is usually no; a parent cannot stop a child from seeing the other parent unless a court order states otherwise.
+And what is more, keeping a child away from the other parent can seriously backfire.
+This issue often comes up in the following situations.

-1. The parents (whether married or unmarried) are no longer together and the child resides with one of the parents.
-The parent with whom the child lives is limiting contact between the child and the other parent.
+1. The parents (whether married or unmarried) are no longer together, and the child resides with one of them.
+The parent with whom the child lives limits contact between the child and the other parent.

 2. The parents have an existing child custody and parenting time order.
-However, the child refuses to see one parent and the parent not seeing the child has reason to believe the other parent is encouraging this misbehavior.
+However, the child refuses to see one parent, and the parent who does not see the child has reason to believe the other parent is encouraging this misbehavior.

-3. The parents have an existing court order, and a parent is violating the court order by interfering with the other parent's parenting time.
+3. The parents have an existing court order, and one parent is violating it by interfering with the other parent's parenting time.

 Let's get started.